Wind turbine: Material supply

 A 2015 study of the material consumption trends and requirements for wind energy in Europe found that bigger turbines have a higher consumption of precious metals but lower material input per kW generated.
 The material consumption and stock at that time was compared to input materials for various onshore system sizes.
 In all EU countries, the estimates for 2020 doubled the values consumed in 2009.
 These countries would need to expand their resources to meet the estimated demand for 2020.
 For example, the EU had 3% of world supply of fluorspar, and it would require 14% by 2020.
 Globally, the main exporting countries are South Africa, Mexico, and China.
-This is similar with other critical and valuable materials required for energy systems such as magnesium, silver and indium.
-The levels of recycling of these materials are very low, and focusing on that could alleviate supply.
-Because most of these valuable materials are also used in other emerging technologies, like light emitting diodes (LEDs), photo voltaics (PVs) and liquid crystal displays (LCDs), their demand is expected to grow.
+This is similar to other critical and valuable materials required for energy systems such as magnesium, silver and indium.
+While the levels of recycling of these materials are very low, focusing on their circularity could alleviate supply.
+Since most of these valuable materials are also used in other emerging technologies, like light emitting diodes (LEDs), photo voltaics (PVs) and liquid crystal displays (LCDs), their demand is expected to grow.

 A 2011 study by the United States Geological Survey estimated resources required to fulfill the US commitment to supplying 20% of its electricity from wind power by 2030.
 It did not consider requirements for small turbines or offshore turbines because those were not common in 2008 when the study was done.
 Common materials such as cast iron, steel and concrete would increase by 2%–3% compared to 2008.
 Between 110,000 and 115,000 metric tons of fiber glass would be required per year, a 14% increase.
 Rare-earth metal use would not increase much compared to available supply, however rare-earth metals that are also used for other technologies such as batteries which are increasing its global demand need to be taken into account.
 Land required would be 50,000 square kilometers onshore and 11,000 offshore.
 This would not be a problem in the US due to its vast area and because the same land can be used for farming.
 A greater challenge would be the variability and transmission to areas of high demand.